-Size exclusion chromatography (SEC) is a historical technique that has been widely applied in the biopharmaceutical industry for the measurement of aggregation and quaternary structures.
-Not surprisingly, its use has also been adopted for the development and characterization of new gene therapy products, including AAV vectors for which aggregates are a critical quality attribute.
-As a complex protein ensemble, AAV capsids can display a diverse aggregation profile, with a small part of self-associated forms reaching a sub-visible range of over 100 nm.
-The analysis of particles in this size regime requires the use of specialized analytical tools.
-However, filled particles typically aggregate into smaller soluble dimeric and trimeric oligomers that can be routinely analyzed with SEC.
-For this, an SEC column with particles having pores of around 450-500 Å serves well to efficiently separate monomer viral particles from both smaller impurities and higher order multimers.
+Size exclusion chromatography (SEC) is a historical technique that has been widely applied in the biopharmaceutical industry for the measurement of aggregation and quaternary structures.1 Not surprisingly, its use has also been adopted for the development and characterization of new gene therapy products, including AAV vectors for which aggregates are a critical quality attribute.2 As a complex protein ensemble, AAV capsids can display a diverse aggregation profile, with a small part of self-associated forms reaching a sub-visible range of over 100 nm.
+The analysis of particles in this size regime requires the use of specialized analytical tools.3 However, filled particles typically aggregate into smaller soluble dimeric and trimeric oligomers that can be routinely analyzed with SEC.3 For this, an SEC column with particles having pores of around 450-500 Å serves well to efficiently separate monomer viral particles from both smaller impurities and higher order multimers.4 antibodies via the implementation of column hardware modified to have hydrophilic MaxPeakTM High Performance Surfaces (hHPS).3 By using this type of low adsorption column hardware, method robustness and versatility was greatly improved.
+We predicted that a similar benefit could be obtained for AAV SEC by using hHPS hardware in BEH 450 Å SEC columns.
+The advantage of this column hardware is experimentally demonstrated in this application note.